 Dr. Harry Benshoff is a professor at the University of North Texas who teaches queer cinema and other topics in the Radio, Television and Film Department.
 His book, Monsters in the Closet, explores the connections between the evolution of the American horror film and the genre’s relationship to the social and cultural history of queer identities in the United States.
 The book looks at how the American horror film started and continues to use queer identities to construct classical Hollywood monsters.

-“One of the most enduring stereotypes of trans people is the queer psycho-killer, that goes back to Hitchcock and Psycho, but it’s also Dressed to Kill, The Silence of the Lambs, on and on and on,” Benshoff told Truthout.
-“The issues that trans people face are very rarely directly dealt with in film and television outside of a rare film like Boys Don’t Cry or the documentary that it was based on. … But we don’t see very many images of trans people.
+“One of the most enduring stereotypes of trans people is the queer psycho-killer, that goes back to Hitchcock and Psycho, but it’s also Dressed to Kill, The Silence of the Lambs, on and on and on,” Benshoff tells Truthout.
+“The issues that trans people face are very rarely directly dealt with in film and television outside of a rare film like Boys Don’t Cry or the documentary that it was based on.… But we don’t see very many images of trans people.
 It’s 20, 30 years behind gay and lesbian representation.”

 The character of Burset is an extremely rare example of a transgender character being played by a real transgender actor, and Burset’s portrayal proves a humanizing counter-example to a history of images of the lives of transgender people as tragedies to avoid or comedies not to be taken seriously.

-The images and portrayals of transgender characters in the media have a real effect on the lives of transgender people every day, including Adrien Lawyer, the executive director and cofounder of the Transgender Resource Center of New Mexico.
+The images and portrayals of transgender characters in the media have a real effect on the lives of transgender people every day, including Adrien Lawyer, the executive director and co-founder of the Transgender Resource Center of New Mexico.
 He calls Laverne’s character deep and rich and says the show has had a positive impact on the media landscape, especially for transgender women of color, who experience high rates of violence and discrimination.

-“Laverne is a huge role-model and really is giving people something to look at and to shoot for in terms of acceptance and even the possibility of being an artist, a respected artist, instead of just the possibilities that aren’t open to a lot of our young women, especially young women of color,” he said.
+“Laverne is a huge role model and really is giving people something to look at and to shoot for in terms of acceptance and even the possibility of being an artist, a respected artist, instead of just the possibilities that aren’t open to a lot of our young women, especially young women of color,” he said.

 Lawyer told Truthout that he experienced job discrimination after he was fired from his job of eight years after beginning his transition in the fall of 2005.
-He says portrayals of trans-men are even rarer in the dominant media paradigm than those of trans-women.
+He says portrayals of trans men are even rarer in the dominant media paradigm than those of trans women.
 When watching a documentary about Chaz Bono’s transition called Becoming Chaz, Lawyer was concerned that he was portrayed as emotionally immature because the filmmakers did not qualify the fact that Bono was undergoing hormone replacement therapy, which is equivalent to going through male puberty.

 “It’s not very nuanced,” Lawyer said.